esovetkin/ssdp/README.md

 ## Features
 * Implements a uniform sky and the Perez all weather sky model [1]
 	* variable size hexagonal sky-dome mesh
-	* sun taken seperrately as a point source a alleviate sky-mesh resolution requirements
+	* sun taken separately as a point source a alleviate sky-mesh resolution requirements
 * Computes solar position given the latitude and lonitude and the UTC time (specified as Unix Time) using the PCA algorithm [2]
 	* also supports a manual specification of azimuth and zenith angles
-* Simple and Fast Irradiance computation
+* Simple and fast irradiance computation
 	* easy specification of location (x,y,z) and orientation (azimuth,zenith) of the incident plane
 	* Traces incident light